-It appears that a holiday in Malta might not necessarily translate in the tourist visiting major museums and important historic sites.
-The potential of these museums and sites for the tourism sector remains largely untapped and more can be done to exploit their potential.
+It appears that a holiday in Malta might not necessarily translate in the tourist visiting key museums and historic sites.
+The potential of key museums and historic sites for the tourism sector remains largely untapped and more can be done to exploit this potential.
 Planners and cultural heritage managers should strive to preserve the character of historic cities which remain by large the core tourism product.